mmalenta/docker_tutorial/README.md

     **We are running as root inside the container!** If you are not careful (or not used to having root privileges), you can damage your containerised environment or even your host operating system.
-Consider a simple, example, not necessarily malicious - this could easily be a result of used mistyping or copying a command wrong
+Consider a simple example, not necessarily malicious - this could easily be a result of mistyping or copying a command wrong

     **!!
 DO NOT EXECUTE THE FOLLOWING CODE ON YOUR COMPUTER !!**